"Don't use interns to fetch coffee. Period."

 What challenges did you face while developing your internship program?

 Finding interns.
-We have partnerships with several universities in Nashville, but communicating their outstanding internship program directly to them has been a challenge.
+We partner with several Nashville universities, but promoting our program directly to students has been tough.

-What advice would you give to other entrepreneurs who may be on the intern fence?
+What advice would you give other entrepreneurs on the fence about interns?

 Do it.